jaxxstorm/hookpick/README.md

 If you want to contribute, we use [glide](https://glide.sh/) for dependency management, so it should be as simple as:

- - cloning this repo into `$GOPATH/src/github.com/jaxxstorm/locksmith`
+ - cloning this repo into `$GOPATH/src/github.com/jaxxstorm/hookpick`
  - run `glide install` from the directory
- - run `go build -o locksmith main.go`
+ - run `go build -o hookpick main.go`